dapphub/dapple/README.md

 `preprocessor_vars`: Variables to pass in for your preprocessor or templating engine to use in its rendering context.
 Dapple uses [cogapp](http://pypi.python.org/pypi/cogapp) by default.

 `contexts`: A mapping of environment names to constants and their values.
-Constants may be inserted into smart contract source code at any point via `CONSTANT:"some_constant"`.
+Constants may be inserted into smart contract source code at any point via `CONSTANT(some_constant)`.
+The `CONSTANT` directive and all constant names are case sensitive.

 `dependencies`: A mapping of the names of dapple packages this package depends on to the specific versions of those packages required, or to the specific location to load the package from.
 A value of "latest" signifies that the latest version should be used.